DoDAO-io/dodao-defi-course/generated/questions/blockchain_basics.md

 Hint: NoHint

-Explanation: Ethereum works on proof of stake consensus mechanism.
+Explanation: Ethereum will work on proof of stake consensus mechanism.
+Currently it uses Proof of work mechanism.